winitzki/scall/tutorial/programming_dhall.md

 Because of this and other limitations, Dhall can work productively with dependent types only in sufficiently simple cases.

-## Arithmetic with `Natural` numbers
+## Numerical algorithms

-Dhall's `Natural` numbers have arbitrary precision but support a limited number of operations.
+Dhall's `Natural` numbers have arbitrary precision and support a limited number of built-in operations.
 The standard prelude includes functions that can add, subtract, multiply, compare, and test `Natural` numbers for being even or odd.

-We will now show how to implement other arithmetic operations for `Natural` numbers such as division or logarithm.
+We will now show how to implement other numerical operations such as division or logarithm.
 In an ordinary programming language, we would use loops to implement those operations.
-But Dhall will only accept loops that are guaranteed in advance to terminate.
+But Dhall will accept loops only if we know in advance how many iterations are needed for a given computation.
-So, we will need to know in advance how many iterations are needed for any given computation.
+This is a consequence of Dhall's termination guarantees.

 ### Using `Natural/fold` to implement loops